mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 For the rest of the afternoon, my _Apple AirTag_ informed me as the bike moved about _Frankfurt Airport_, out to the _"Lost & Found"_ area in  _Terminal 2_ before heading back to other side of _Terminal 1_ later in the evening.

-We took the _U-Bahn_ back to the airport to retrieve the bike at **midnight** as it was sent on the last flight.
+We took the _U-Bahn_ back to the airport to retrieve the bike at **midnight** as it was sent on the day's last flight.

 Not cool Lufthansa.  😡